Scandallisk/Powerhour-Potions/README.md

 ### This requires a new .LUA file

 - Create a new file in the following directory using the filename listed above:
+- OR download the file on this repository.

 Path:  base > scripts > globals > mobile_effects > items > powerhourbuff.lua